 Traffic is a problem in Sintra so for the fastest/easiest journey, the train is highly recommended.

 Direct trains (run by CP) depart Rossio train station in the Baixa district (opposite the Rossio green line metro station) for Sintra station every 15-30 minutes.
-Once in Sintra you can walk to the historic centre from the train station (if you’re fit and able to walk steep hills!) or take the 434 bus (6.90 EUR) which does a one directional loop of the town passing the most important sights and dropping passengers off near the Pena Palace and Moorish castle.
+Once in Sintra you can walk to the historic center from the train station (if you’re fit and able to walk steep hills!) or take the 434 bus (6.90 EUR) which does a one-directional loop of the town passing the most important sights and dropping passengers off near the Pena Palace and Moorish castle.

 Cost: 4.30 EUR return ticket